syncthing/syncthing/users/config.rst

 relayReconnectIntervalM
     Sets the interval, in minutes, between relay reconnect attempts.

-relayWithoutGlobalAnn
-    When set to true, relay connections will be attempted even when global discovery is disabled.
-This is useful only in the case where devices are known to be connected to the same relays.
-The default is ``false``.

 startBrowser
     Whether to attempt to start a browser to show the GUI when Syncthing starts.

-upnpEnabled
+natEnabled
-    Whether to attempt to perform an UPnP port mapping for incoming sync connections.
+    Whether to attempt to perform an UPnP and NAT-PMP port mapping for incoming sync connections.

-upnpLeaseMinutes
+natLeaseMinutes
     Request a lease for this many minutes; zero to request a permanent lease.

-upnpRenewalMinutes
+natRenewalMinutes
     Attempt to renew the lease after this many minutes.

-upnpTimeoutSeconds
+natTimeoutSeconds
     When scanning for UPnP devices, wait this long for responses.

 urAccepted